Petition: Education Official Should Resign For Facebook Post

 ENFIELD, Conn.
-(CBS Connecticut and AP) – An Enfield education official is coming under fire after a photo of Abraham Lincoln was posted on his Facebook page with the caption “Haven’t seen the democrats this mad since we took away their slaves.”
+(AP) – An Enfield education official is coming under fire after a photo of Abraham Lincoln was posted on his Facebook page with the caption “Haven’t seen the democrats this mad since we took away their slaves.”

 John Foxx says he felt the post was offensive and helped organize a petition calling for Sirard’s resignation.
 Foxx says teachers and educators have to respect “a certain level of decorum” and elected officials should too.